Career & Internship Fair - Fall 2014

 Shuttles will be running from Convo Lot A to the Festival throughout the event.
 There will be a tent at the shuttle stop in Convo Lot A.

-If you attend the Career Fair and are returning to JMU next semester, you could win!
+Attend the Career Fair for a chance to win a $1000 scholarship!
 Sign in at the student check-in table when you arrive and complete the survey after the Fair to be entered in the drawing.

-Prior to the Fair, you can contact Chad Gensel with questions at email@example.com or 540-568-6047, or you can meet with a career counselor to talk more about how to approach Career Fair and discuss any questions you may have.
+Prior to the Fair, you can contact Chad Gensel with questions at email@example.com or 540-568-6047, or you can meet with a career counselor to prepare for the Career Fair.
 And check out our calendar for upcoming workshops that can also help you prepare.